Sam Allardyce helped Sunderland avoid relegation from the Premier League last season

 This week, it was reported that Allardyce would be interviewed about succeeding Roy Hodgson, who resigned after England’s Euro 2016 exit.

-It was also claimed Klinsmann has had discussions over the role, with the German thought to be in California.
+claimed Klinsmann has had discussions over the role, with the German thought to be in California.

 Bournemouth manager Eddie Howe has also been linked with the job.